 The town of Vail has three areas.
 For visitors, Golden Peak is the least significant, though its dining and shopping opportunities are expanding.
 Lionshead, a dated, unattractive area, has gained popularity with the construction of Arrabelle at Vail Square on the site of the old gondola building.
 Vail Village, the still-quaint original town center, offers gracious lodging, trendy boutiques and fine restaurants along Bridge Street and Gore Creek.
 The village also is the town's main entry point.
 There is a large parking structure and mountain access provided by Vista Bahn Chairlift.

 There's not a single stoplight in Vail, but roundabouts guide drivers (and cyclists and runners) into town at the entry points.
 Outlying neighborhoods (consisting mostly of condominiums) include East Vail (connected to the village by Vail Golf Course), West Vail, Red Sandstone, Matterhorn and Intermountain.

 Vail's history starts, naturally, with skiing.
 Resort founder Peter Seibert was a member of the U.S. Army's 10th Mountain Division, the elite ski troopers who trained at nearby Camp Hale and fought in the mountains of Italy against Germans in World War II.
 Seibert was seriously wounded during the war, but recovered, returned to his passion of skiing and began thinking about opening a resort.
 In the late 1950s, on a tip from a local uranium prospector, Seibert climbed what would become the front side of Vail Mountain.
 With a team of investors, Seibert and the prospector, Earl Eaton, opened Vail for skiing in 1962—just one year after the land was cleared and permits were purchased.

 Quickly, a village complete with restaurants, hotels and stores began to spring up around the resort.
 The town of Vail was incorporated in 1966.
 A few years later, Vail would become known as U.S. President Gerald Ford's Western White House, and he maintained a home in Vail Valley until his death in December 2006.
-Today, Vail is the largest ski resort in the U.S.
+Today, Vail is one of the largest ski resort in the U.S.